DPotoyan/Chem324/ch08/note02.md

 Note that the antibonding orbital has \underline{zero} electron density between the nuclei.

+### Bonding vs antibonding orbitals

-Recall that the square of the wavefunction gives the electron density.
-In the left hand side figure (the ``+'' wavefunction), the electron density is amplified between the nuclei whereas in the ``$-$'' wavefunction the opposite happens. \textit{The main feature of a chemical bond is the increased electron  density between the nuclei.} This identifies the ``+'' wavefunction as a \underline{bonding orbital} and ``$-$'' as an \underline{antibonding orbital}.
+- Recall that the square of the wavefunction gives the electron density.
+In the left hand side figure (the + wavefunction), the electron density is amplified between the nuclei whereas in the $-$ wavefunction the opposite happens.

+- The main feature of a chemical bond is the increased electron  density between the nuclei.
+This identifies the + wavefunction as a  **bonding orbital** and $-$ as an **antibonding orbital**.

 - When a molecule has a center of symmetry (here at the half-way between the nuclei), the wavefunction may or may not change sign when it is inverted